ydafalla/Data-Science-Projects/Weekend movie trip/Readme.md

 ## Approach:

 This notebook is a movie recommendation model using K-means clustering (to recommend similar movies to the user).
 The two features extracted from the dataset include: Average Movie Rating and Tags.

+## Discussion:

+K-means clustering was used to recommend similar movies to users.
+The clustering was based on the Average Movie Ratings and Tags.